-Find out how you’ll feel, about post-surgery complications and your follow up appointments.
+Find out how you’ll feel after your surgery, possible problems after surgery and your follow up appointments.

 When you wake up after your operation

 After a big operation, you wake up in the intensive care unit or a high dependency recovery unit.
 You usually move back to the ward within a day or so.

 In intensive care you have one to one nursing care.
 In the high dependency unit you have very close nursing care.
 Your surgeon and anaesthetist also keep an eye on your progress.